collective/alm.solrindex/README.rst

    :alt: SolrIndex
    :align: left

 SolrIndex is a product for Plone/Zope that provides enhanced searching capabilities by leveraging Solr, the popular open source enterprise search platform from the Apache Lucene project.
+It is compatible with Plone 4 and Plone 5.

 Out of the box, SolrIndex brings in more relevant search results by replacing Plone's default full-text indexing with Solr-based search features, and including the ability to assign weights to certain fields.